 Additionally, there are some procedures that can be followed by the successful party to identify the defendant's assets.
-For example, for attachment on the defendant's bank account, the applicant has to notify the relevant banks with its debt and the sought attachment through a document issued by a court bailiff.
+For instance, to initiate an attachment on the defendant's bank account, the applicant must inform the relevant banks of their debt and the intended attachment via a document procured from a court bailiff.
 The applicant has then to submit an application to the competent judicial authority to obtain an order obliging the banks to disclose the financial position of the defendant.